sonatype/operator-nxrm3/README.md

       **Service:** example-nexusrepo-sonatype-nexus-service
 9. Visit the new URL shown on the Route page in OpenShift UI.

-(*) You can get the tag of Nexus IQ Server Certified Image from the [Red Hat Catalog](https://catalog.redhat.com/software/containers/sonatype/nxrm-operator-bundle/5f7b7a8becb5245089512dd9?container-tabs=gti).
+(*) You can get the tag of Nexus Repository Certified Image from the [Red Hat Catalog](https://catalog.redhat.com/software/containers/sonatype/nxrm-operator-bundle/5f7b7a8becb5245089512dd9?container-tabs=gti).
 And the image id from the **Manifest List Digest**.

 ## Uninstall NXRM 3 from a Local Test Cluster